hmcts/ops-runbooks/ADO/README.md

 - All the ADO folders can be found in ( https://dev.azure.com/hmcts/PlatformOperations/_build?view=folders)

-## Guide for runing  the  pipeline
+## Guide for running  the  pipeline

-- To Run the  Piplines, click on this link (https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=345&)
+- To Run the  Pipelines, click on this link (https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=345&)

-- At the top right corner where you can see Run pipleline click on the "Kebab "(that is the three verticle dots)
+- At the top right corner where you can see Run pipeline click on the "Kebab "(that is the three vertical dots)

-- Then click on sttings, at the pipeline settings you will see dailog box which say YAML file path select the correct pipeline you want to run on.
+- Then click on settings, at the pipeline settings you will see dialog box which say YAML file path select the correct pipeline you want to run on.
 Then click Run pipeline

 ## Selecting

-- At the Branch/tag dailogbox select the branch name then  select plan or apply  and click Run.
+- At the Branch/tag dialog box select the branch name then  select plan or apply  and click Run.
 - If you are running your code for the first time, you must run the plan as  it will indicate whether it will work.
 - In a case where your plan fails, it will indicate where need to be